ewizzy/designr/README.md

 # Designr - Ultimate Multi-Purpose WordPress Theme

-`Designr` is an ultimate (phuck yeah) multi-purpose premium WordPress theme I used to sell on themeforest with 712 sales and average rating of 4.92 :relieved:
+`Designr` is an ultimate (phuck yeah) multi-purpose premium WordPress theme I used to sell on themeforest with 712 sales and average rating of 4.92 :relieved: <br />
-Since I don't plan to sell premium themes anymore, I hope this theme will help new authors in building advanced WordPress themes with all possible features :partying_face:
+Since I don't plan to sell premium themes anymore, I hope this theme will help new authors in building advanced WordPress themes with all possible features :partying_face: <br />
 Theme uses Elementor as a page builder.

 ![Designr Feature](preview1.jpeg)